measurement-kit/measurement-kit/README.md

 ```

 The configure script will also provide advice if a dependency is missing.
 Also,
-`./configure --help` provides information on how to configure the build.
+`./configure --help` can be useful.

 ## Homebrew instructions